open-wc/open-wc/packages/codelabs/src/intermediate/lit-html.md

 <details>
  <summary>Adding event listeners</summary>
-You can add event listeners using the `@` syntax.
-It is just sugar for `addEventListener`:
+With lit-html, you can add event listeners using the `@` syntax, which is just syntax sugar for `addEventListener`:

 ```js
 render() {